-4. Elect Seven (7) Directors
+4. Elect Eight (8) Directors

-The Board is currently comprised of seven directors.
-At the Meeting, you will be given the opportunity to vote for the re-election of the following Proposed Directors to hold office until the termination of the next annual meeting of shareholders:
+The Board is currently comprised of eight directors including Ian Gibbs who will be standing down at the AGM.
+At the Meeting, you will be given the opportunity to vote for the re-election of the following directors and the appointment of Michael Ebsary, the Board's recommended replacement for Ian Gibbs, to hold office until the termination of the next annual meeting of shareholders:

-We believe the Proposed Directors can serve as directors of the Company, and they have the right skills and experience necessary for effective oversight and decision-making.
+We believe that the Proposed Directors can serve as directors of the Company and have the right skills and experience necessary for effective oversight and decision-making.
 Unless otherwise instructed, the named proxyholders will vote FOR the election of the Proposed Directors.